-Sky Gardens, the new luxury apartment skyscraper in Leeds has been opened to future residents by property investment firm Aspen Woolf.
+Sky Gardens, the new luxury apartment skyscraper in Leeds, has been opened to future residents by property investment firm Aspen Woolf.

 Once complete, Sky Gardens offer residents 360° views of the city centre and beyond, while a New York-style development known as High Line is also set to be built on the Holbeck Viaduct.

-Developers Citylife say the uniquely-styled apartments are being designed with the post-pandemic world in mind, with more property-hunters seeing accessible outside space as a key priority when looking for the ideal place to live – particularly when working from home.
+Developers Citylife says the uniquely-styled apartments are being designed with the post-pandemic world in mind, with more property-hunters seeing accessible outside space as a key priority when looking for the ideal place to live – particularly when working from home.

-Sky Gardens will see the full refurbishment of the Midland Mills and the creation of an iconic residential tower, dubbed as a ‘wonderful development, pairing the new with the old’.
+Sky Gardens will see the full refurbishment of the Midland Mills and the creation of an iconic residential tower, dubbed a ‘wonderful development, pairing the new with the old’.
 It offers one of the only opportunities to secure luxury property in the Leeds South Bank regeneration project, where most new sites are being snapped up by big investment funds and institutions.
-The project is the largest of its kind in Europe and will double the size of Leeds city centre, creating 35,000 new jobs and 8,000 new homes.
+The project is the largest in Europe and will double the size of Leeds city centre, creating 35,000 new jobs and 8,000 new homes.

-“The potential in Leeds is massive with exceptional investment taking place in the city.
-This includes the upcoming High-Speed Rail 2 rail service which will add £54bn to Leeds’s economic output.
-We have just seen the Channel 4 TV studios move here and key assets are in the pipeline for Leeds including a new government Hub, NHS Digital, and more TV studios.
+“The potential in Leeds is massive with exceptional investment in the city.
+This includes the upcoming High-Speed Rail 2 rail service, adding £54bn to Leeds’s economic output.
+We have just seen the Channel 4 TV studios move here, and key assets are in the pipeline for Leeds, including a new government Hub, NHS Digital, and more TV studios.
 Leeds is at one of the most exciting points in its history.”